Advice for Incoming Midshipmen

 4. Be Disciplined

-While discipline can often be surrounded with a stigma of being almost robotic and by the book, I choose to define discipline as “choosing what you want most over what you want right now.”
+While discipline can often be surrounded by a stigma of being almost robotic and by the book, I choose to define discipline as “choosing what you want most over what you want right now.”

 Being disciplined requires that you have a vision of where you want to be, and what you want most in life and that you constantly align your actions to support that vision.